The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 Let’s say an agent is on a tiered commission model, earning 60% commission up to $100,000.
 After that, they earn 90% commission.

-At the lower commission tier and a 3% gross commission rate, an agent who sells a $300,000 property would earn $5,400 and the brokerage would take $3,600.
+At the lower commission tier with a 3% gross commission rate, an agent who sells a $300,000 property would earn $5,400 and the broker would take $3,600.

 How tiered commissions motivate agents